Vortetty/SVGIZE/readme.md

 Next step depends on your OS

-**Windows:**

-You sadly don't have a script to do this right now, but make a copy of `images` called `images_png` and convert all of the SVGs to 512x512 PNGs in-place

 **Linux/Mac:**

 run `gen_images_png.sh`

 <sub>*This does use `rm`, `mkdir`, `find`, and `printf`.
 If these are for some reason not present on your system refer to the windows method.*</sub>

+**Windows/Others:**

+You sadly don't have a script to do this right now, but make a copy of `images` called `images_png` and convert all of the SVGs to 512x512 PNGs in-place

 Lastly, compile